galpin/pluck/README.md

 The easiest way to get started is to use `pluck.read_graphql` to execute a query.

+By default, Pluck acts the same as any other GraphQL client - it executes a query and returns a `pluck.Response` object that includes the `data` and `errors` from the server.

+But Pluck is more powerful because it provides a custom `@frame` directive.

+The `@frame` directive specifies portions of the GraphQL response that we want to transform into data-frames.
+The directive is removed before the query is sent to the GraphQL server.

 Let's read the first five SpaceX launches into a data-frame: